The Legacy Foundation of Southeast Arizona

 Overview

 The Legacy Foundation of Southeast Arizona (LFSAZ) was established in 2013 as a health conversion foundation when the Sierra Vista Regional Health Center—originally founded in 1963 as Western Baptist Hospital—transitioned to for-profit operation under RegionalCare Hospital Partners.
-Beginning with a corpus of approximately $60 million, the foundation has since grown to over $67 million in assets.
-Since awarding its first grant in 2015, LFSAZ has distributed over $22 million to nonprofit and government organizations throughout Cochise and eastern Santa Cruz counties.
+Beginning with a corpus of approximately $60 million, the foundation has grown to over $61 million in assets.
+Since awarding its first grant in 2015, LFSAZ has distributed grants to nonprofit and government organisations throughout Cochise and eastern Santa Cruz counties.
 The foundation's mission is to promote population health and community wellness in Southeast Arizona, with the vision of establishing the region as a health and wellness model for the nation.
 In recognition of her leadership, CEO Margaret Hepburn was named Citizen of the Year in 2019.
 The foundation celebrated its 10-year anniversary in May 2023, marking a decade of community investment and impact.

 Funding Priorities

-Responsive Grants: Up to $5,000 for one-year projects (Applications open January 13-31, 2025; awards announced after July 2025).
-Rolling application cycle with specific windows throughout the year.
+Responsive Grants: Up to $5,000 for one-year projects.
+Rolling application cycle with specific windows throughout the year, typically including a January window.

 Innovative Grants: Up to $50,000 per year for projects not exceeding two years ($100,000 maximum).
-Projects must meet innovative criteria and demonstrate sustainable solutions beyond the grant term (Grant cycle: June 2 - September 26, 2025; awards announced December 13, 2025; grants awarded January 2026).
+Projects must meet innovative criteria and demonstrate sustainable solutions beyond the grant term.
+Annual grant cycle typically runs June through September with awards announced in December.
 Online portal application.

 Fast Pitch Grants: Up to $2,500 for capacity building through education (conferences, webinars, speakers, training), technology, or software purchases.
-One grant per organization (Application opens March 3-28, 2025).
+One grant per organisation.
+Application window typically opens in March.
 Online application.

 Strategic Grants: Board-identified focus areas with invitation-only applications.
-Organizations encouraged to submit collaborative applications.
-Recent focus: Behavioral Health (FY22-FY24).
+Organisations encouraged to submit collaborative applications.
+Recent focus: Behavioural Health (FY22-FY24).
 Major example: $2 million grant to University of Arizona Cooperative Extension for healthy eating and active living initiatives (2018-2021).

-DEI Grants: $1,000 per organization for Diversity, Equity, and Inclusion training for staff, board, and volunteers.
+DEI Grants: $1,000 per organisation for Diversity, Equity, and Inclusion training for staff, board, and volunteers.
 Always open, rolling basis.

 Emergency Grants: Urgent needs considered on individual basis outside routine cycles.